-- 1. All students enrolled for 12 or more hours and their spouses may audit courses without charge with permission of the instructor and the Academic Dean. (see page 17 for further information) - 2.
-Registration for courses at Austin Presbyterian Theological Seminary and Austin Graduate School of Theology is without charge for all full-time MDiv, MAR, and DAS students and all MACMHC, MCPC, and MSF students enrolled for nine hours or more.
+- 1. All students enrolled for 10 or more hours and their spouses may audit courses without charge with permission of the instructor and the Academic Dean. (see page 17 for further information) - 2.
+Registration for courses at Austin Presbyterian Theological Seminary is without charge for all full-time MDiv, MAR, and DAS students and all MACMHC, and MSD students enrolled for nine hours or more.
 Students are individually responsible for payment, fees, and travel for courses taken for credit at institutions other than these two. - 3.
 Upon registration in a distance education course, all students will be notified by email about any projected additional student charges associated with verification of student identity by the Accounting Office.